zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

 - _Swap fees_: Part of the collateral paid or received by informants that is moved to a separate account owned by the liquidity providers.
 They need to be withdrawn using the `withdraw_fees` extrinsic.
-- _Liquidity Tree_: A data structure used to store a pool's liquidity provider's positions.
+- _Liquidity Tree_: A data structure used to store a pool's liquidity providers' positions.

 ### Liquidity Tree